-Adding the mediant (iii)

-Expanding the flowchart even further backwards along the chain of fifths gives us iii.
+Adding the mediant (iii) Expanding the flowchart even further backwards along the chain of fifths gives us iii.
 The mediant is one of the most "remote" harmonies, and it is fairly rare in both classical and pop music.
 But if we felt like it we could certainly start at I, go all the way out to iii, and then work our way back to tonic.

-Switching between subdominants

-One more thing we can do now that we know how to move by thirds is to spend extra time in the subdominant zone, switching between ii and IV or vice-versa.
+Switching between subdominants One more thing we can do now that we know how to move by thirds is to spend extra time in the subdominant zone, switching between ii and IV or vice-versa.

-More progressions are possible

-Our progressions flowchart expresses how a fairly conventional classical composer like Mozart would order his or her chords.
+More progressions are possible Our progressions flowchart expresses how a fairly conventional classical composer like Mozart would order his or her chords.
 Many more things are possible!
 You can look at the progressions you see in other kinds of music and compare them to these.
 Often it still seems like they are still moving around within our flowchart, only in unexpected ways.
+Summary: Progressions with the Four Moves If you can learn these four things you will be able to make any basic progression at the keyboard.

-Chapter 21: Enter the Matrix

-As we know from the movies, the Matrix is a computerized simulation of real life that is engineered to keep humans enslaved by their robotic overlords.
-In music theory it also means something very specific pertaining to 12-tone music.
+I vi ^{} Our progressions are all close position (stacked tight) with the root in the bass, all triads no seventh chords.
+Adding more possibilities introduces more "moves."
+Chapter 21: Enter the Matrix As we know from the movies, the Matrix is a computerized simulation of real life that is engineered to keep humans enslaved by their robotic overlords.
+In music theory it also means something very specific pertaining to 12-tone music that we don't need to worry about yet.
 I think "the Matrix" is also a good metaphor for the way intervals interact in a chord progression, but this is just my own personal joke.
-No one else uses this term in this way, just so you know. :)

-In this chapter I'm going to show you how I evaluate any progression to determine whether there are parallels in it.
+No one else uses this term in this way, just so you know. :) In this chapter I'm going to show you how I evaluate any progression to determine whether there are parallels in it.
 If you can learn this trick you will be like Neo, able to see through the fabric of reality and understand its essence.

-Horizontal and Vertical Intervals

-You may be aware that notes that are combined together simultaneously into chords are sometimes called vertical intervals, and the intervals in a melodic line are horizontal.
+Horizontal and Vertical Intervals You may be aware that notes that are combined together simultaneously into chords are sometimes called vertical intervals, and the intervals in a melodic line are horizontal.